- 1 cup butter, softened

 - 1/4 cup finely chopped blanched almonds

-- Roll into 1-in. balls.
-Place 2 in. apart on ungreased baking sheets.
-Flatten with a glass dipped in sugar.
-Bake at 325° for 20-25 minutes or until firm.
-Remove to wire racks to cool.
+- Shape dough into 1-in. balls; place 2 in. apart on ungreased baking sheets.
+Flatten with bottom of a glass dipped in sugar.

 - For glaze, in a microwave, melt chocolate and butter; stir until smooth.
-Dip each cookie halfway into chocolate; allow excess to drip off.
-Immediately sprinkle with almonds.
-Place on waxed paper until set.
-Yield: 6 dozen.
+Dip each cookie halfway in chocolate; allow excess to drip off.
+Sprinkle with almonds.
+Place on waxed paper; let stand until set.
+Yield: about 6 dozen.

 Reviews for Chocolate-Dipped Orange Cookies

 "I asked my SIL what cookies she would like for a massive platter on xmas eve with our blended families.
 She mentioned these orange/chocolate cookies & honestly I couldn't remember making them since I made them only one time many years ago straight from the magazine.
 After I searched online and found the recipe again, I decided to give them a whirl.
 I added a bit of orange extract along with the vanilla.
 Take these out of the oven before they brown.
 These are so refreshing & different for a cookie platter-they make a nice presentation.
 A great adult style-not too sweet-perfect with coffee or tea.
 I love orange & chocolate together & the cookie itself melts in your mouth.
 Thank you taste of home for this online resource..without it I'd be up a creek with no cookie."

 "This was a new addition to our Christmas cookies this year.
 It is wonderul, not too sweet, stays moist and a refreshing change of flavor.
 I used pecan chips for ease and they tasted fabulous."